-I love cats and animals, I support WWF, Animal Asia and the RSPCA, I am interested in environmental issues, like sports (windsurfing, climbing, dancing)and travelling.
+I love cats and animals, I support WWF, Animal Asia and the RSPCA, I am interested in environmental issues, I like sports (windsurfing, climbing, dancing) and travelling.

-•regular reviews for different funding bodies (UK: BBSRC, Wellcome, MRC, USA, Chech Republic, etc).
+•regular reviews for different funding bodies (UK: BBSRC, Wellcome, MRC, Singapore Medical academy).

-•Reviewer for different journals: PLos one, NAR, Mechanism of Aging and Development,
+•Reviewer for different journals: PLoS one, Mechanism of Aging and Development,

 Ageing Cell, Experimental Gerontology, Biogerontology, Experimental Cell Research, International Journal of Cancer, Molecular Cancer, Cancer Letters

-I have currently 3 PhD students , have regular national and international undergraduate and graduate students and scientists who work in placements, masters, undergraduate and summer student projects and perform scientific visits to my lab.
+I have currently 2 PhD students.
+In addition, I have regular national and international undergraduate and graduate students and scientists who work in placements, masters, undergraduate projects and summer student projects and perform scientific visits to my lab.

 speaker and session chair for various national and international meetings on Ageing etc